-On 16th April 2019 the European Parliament adopted a provisional agreement for a new Directive on transparent and predictable working conditions in its plenary session.
-See the European Commission’s factsheet for more information.
+On 16 April 2019 the European Parliament adopted a provisional agreement for a new Directive on transparent and predictable working conditions in its plenary session.

 The proposal has a broad personal scope of application.
 It aims to ensure that these rights cover all workers in all forms of work, including those in the most flexible forms of work such as zero-hour contracts, casual work, domestic work, or on-call work.
 It also comes with targeted provisions on enforcement, to make sure that workers in the workplace effectively benefit from these rights.

 The UK will have three years from the date of entry into force to implement this directive (unless in the unlikely event that we leave the EU without a deal, or negotiate an opt-out from this policy area).
 Government will need to consult upon and introduce UK implementing legislation by this deadline.